Dance as International Diplomacy

 About the Instructor(s): Bridgit Luján

 Bridgit Luján was introduced to dance study at the young age of two.
 She is a UNM alumni graduating with a MA in Dance History and a MBA in International Management.
-She also study at a small liberal arts college in Pennsylvania, Wilson College, where she earned her MFA.
+She received her MFA from a small liberal arts college in Pennsylvania, Wilson College.
 Bridgit has taught in higher education since 2002 and is also a dance journalist for Dance Magazine in NYC.
+She was a Fulbright Research Scholar Fellowship recipient 2022-2023.